 Judge James W. McCann

-St. Lucie: 50% of Domestic Relations Cases including Injunctions for Protection (A-K of alphabet).
+St. Lucie: 50% of Domestic Relations Cases, including Injunctions for Protection (A-K of the alphabet).

 Scheduling Hearings – UMC'S/Special Sets

-Please utilize Judge McCann's online calendar system to schedule all UMC and Special Set hearings.
-Please note all UMC Hearings are 10 minutes or less and are non-evidentiary in nature, as for Special Set hearings they are evidentiary in nature and hearing dates; time; and length of hearing require for both sides must be cleared with opposing counsel, noting same on your Notice of Hearing.
-Please provide via e-mail all proposed Orders and Notice of Hearing in Word Format to firstname.lastname@example.org.
+Please note all UMC Hearings are 10 minutes or less and are non-evidentiary in nature (except for Final Dissolution of Marriage Hearings that are fully settled).
+As for Special Set hearings, they are evidentiary in nature; hearing date, time, and length are required to be agreed upon by all counsel, noting it on your Notice of Hearing.
+Please provide via e-mail the Notice of Hearing to SLCJudge9@circuit19.org at least one (1) week prior to the hearing date or your hearing time will be given away.
+A hard copy of the proposed order should be brought with you to the hearing or e-mailed to the JA prior to the hearing date.
 Please provide all e-mail addresses if available so that any Orders/Final Judgments can be provided to all parties.
 Should you not have an e-mail address please provide self-addressed stamped envelopes to the Court the day of your hearing.

-Also note, Notices of Hearing MUST contain a Good Faith Certification and include the amount of time set for the hearing as agreed to by ALL parties.
+In addition, Notices of Hearing MUST contain a GOOD FAITH CERTIFICATION and include the amount of time set aside for the hearing as agreed to by ALL parties.

 Notice of Trial